 The science behind using the right PowerPoint color palette to attract audiences

-SO, what’s the science behind all of those things?
+So, what’s the science behind all of those things?
 It is called color psychology, and it is indeed a researched thing under behavioral psychology.
 When given a different color, people’s minds provide a specific response differently.

-Our minds are easy to recognize colors, and it can take just milliseconds for our brain to respond to colors.
+Our minds are easy to recognize colors, and it can take just milliseconds for our brains to respond to colors.
 And the most prominent aspect of our minds that is affected by colors is our moods.
 That’s why, once your audience is not interested in your PowerPoint presentation because you use the wrong color palette, game over.

 It is essential to keep the moods of your audience up if you want them to be attracted to your presentation.
 You don’t want them, or at least their minds, to wander around while you are presenting.
 The next part is the most crucial part, which is…

 …How to use a PowerPoint color palette to attract audiences?